tmobil/compoundWords/README.md

 Compound Words Problem

-Assume valid words are available in a dictionary. https://github.com/tmobil/compoundWords/blob/master/english.json
+Assume valid words are available in a dictionary.
+Valid words are at least two characters long. https://github.com/tmobil/compoundWords/blob/master/english.json

 Given valid words from the dictionary, find all compound words from the dictinoary.